 A matter of language

-Rather than attempt to summarize the status report – most of which is already familiar to those who follow the news — we will look here at whether the interview was an overall success of the interview.
+Rather than attempt to summarize the status report – most of which is already familiar to those who follow the news — we will look here at whether the interview was an overall success or not.

 The first item on that agenda is the President’s style.
 On the positive side, he reveals his command of the facts involved on a wide variety of issues.
 Equally important is his candor in admitting when he does NOT know something.
 Another characteristic which comes through is his sincerity.
 He clearly believes what he is saying – and it is this sincerity which allows him to connect with people.